dimitrispapak/colorectal-cancer-spatial-RNA-study/README.md

-# Spatial transcriptomics analysis was done using the GeoMx Digital Spatial Profiler technology
+# Spatial transcriptomics analysis using GeoMx Digital Spatial Profiler
  - Dataset RNA samples originating from GeoMx DSP FFPE slides from liver metastatis of colorectal cancer.
  - Samples grouped into 3 categories based on treatment (Naive, Responder, Progressor).
  - 2 cell types are studies tumor cells probed with cytokeratine (CK) and leukocytes probed with CD45.